wannier-developers/wannier90/docs/docs/user_guide/wannier90/parameters.md

 For additional information on the behavior and on the added block, see Sec. [`auto_projections` block](../postproc#auto_projections-block).

+!!! note
-**Note:** the interface code (e.g. `pw2wannier90.x`) must have at least one implementation of a method to automatically generate initial projections in order for this option to be usable.
+    the interface code (e.g. `pw2wannier90.x`) must have at least one implementation of a method to automatically generate initial projections in order for this option to be usable.

 The default value of this parameter is `false`.